Create task

 Notifications

-You can optionally use a webhook to receive a notification whenever the task status changes — for example, to be notified when a tasked image becomes available for download from the delivery location (task status transitions to FULFILLED
+You can optionally use a webhook to receive a notification whenever the task status changes — for example, to be notified when a tasked image becomes available for download from the delivery location (task status transitions to FULFILLED or DONE).

-To use a webhook (which must already be registered with the Notifications API), provide the id
+To use a webhook (which must already be registered with the Notifications API), provide the id of the registered webhook in the notifications parameter, as follows:

 "notifications": {